 I never heard from her again.

 Had she suddenly found another writer she preferred over me?
+Or did my

-Or did my submitting a formal inquiry scare her off?
+submitting a query scare her off?

 … Or then again, did she simply exercise every literary agent's